Labelling requirements for food that is Prepacked for Direct Sale

 About Natasha's Law

-There will be new legal allergen labelling requirements from 1 October 2021 following the death of Natasha Ednan-Laperouse, who had an allergic reaction caused by a baguette containing sesame which did not require allergen labelling at the time.
-The requirements for Prepacked for Direct Sale (PPDS) food labelling will change.
-The new labelling will help protect your consumers by providing potentially life-saving allergen information on the packaging.
+As of 1 October 2021, there was a new legal allergen labelling requirement which followed the death of Natasha Ednan-Laperouse, who had an allergic reaction caused by a baguette containing sesame which did not require allergen labelling at the time.
+The labelling now helps protect consumers by providing potentially life-saving allergen information on the packaging.

 What is PPDS?

-PPDS is food which is packaged at the same place it is offered or sold to consumers and is in this packaging before it is ordered or selected.
+PPDS is food which is packaged before the food is ordered or selected at the same place it is offered or sold to consumers.

 What are the changes?

-From 1 October 2021 any business that produces PPDS food will be required to label it with the name of the food and a full ingredients list, with allergenic ingredients emphasised within the list.
-It can include food that consumers select themselves (for example, from a display unit), as well as products kept behind a counter and some food sold at mobile or temporary outlets.
+Any business that produces PPDS food are required to label it with the name of the food and a full ingredients list, with allergenic ingredients emphasised within the list.
+It includes food that consumers select themselves (for example, from a display unit), as well as products kept behind a counter and some food sold at mobile or temporary outlets.

 Where can I get further guidance?